divakarmanivel/blacktie.js/README.md

     /www/js/blacktie.js

-To edit js, open the file:
+To edit css, open the file:

     /www/css/blacktie.css

 I would recommend adding a seperate js/css file in the respective folders for ease of use.
-They can be added to the main file if need be.
+They can be added to the main file if needed.

 ## Setup